When business meets the environment

 SMEs play a major role in this regard.
 This is why priority is given to projects presented by small firms.

-The Eco-innovation initiative is managed by the Executive Agency for Competitiveness and Innovation (EACI) in close cooperation with the European Commission's Environment Directorate-General.
+The Eco-innovation initiative is managed by the Executive Agency for Small and Medium-sized Enterprises (EASME) in close cooperation with the European Commission's Environment Directorate-General.
 It forms part of the EU's Competitiveness and Innovation Framework Programme (CIP).

-Between 2008 and 2013 nearly €200 million are available to fund projects under the eco-innovation initiative.
-See the section Getting funds to find out how to apply.
+Between 2008 and 2013 nearly €200 million were available to fund projects under the eco-innovation initiative.